LLNL/RAJA/docs/sphinx/user_guide/feature/view.rst

    :language: C++

 Finally, users may specify a custom index ordering by providing a ``std::index_sequence`` type as a template argument for the ``RAJA::Reshape`` method.
-A ``RAJA::View`` enumerates the parathesis accessor from left to right starting at zero.
+A ``RAJA::View`` enumerates its corresponding parenthesis accessor from left to right starting at zero.
 The ``std::index_sequence`` will hold an ordering of slowest (left most) to fastest (right most) index for the ``RAJA::View``.
-In the following example, unit stride will be given to index 1 while index 2 is assumed to have the unit stride.
+In the following example, index 1 in the ``RAJA::View`` is assumed to have the fastest stride while index 2 will have the longest stride.

 .. literalinclude:: ../../../../examples/reshape.cpp
    :start-after: _Reshape_custom_start